chriskilding/XPTouchBar/docs/README.md

 | ⇧9  | Camera: 3D Cockpit       |
 | ⇧W  | Camera: Forward With HUD |

-**Note:** For simplicity, only the X-Plane S-TEC autopilot controls are included at the moment, and they are designed as one predefined group of controls.
-If you would like support for other autopilots, or the ability to add individual autopilot buttons to the Touch Bar, please open a GitHub Issue.
+**Note:** For simplicity, only the X-Plane S-TEC like autopilot controls are included at the moment, and they are designed as one predefined group of controls.
+If you would like support for other autopilot controls, or the ability to add individual autopilot controls to the Touch Bar, please open a GitHub Issue.

 ## Requirements